Eagle-One1/ansible-role-bind/README.md

 1. Docker should be installed on your machine
 2. As recommended by Molecule, create a python virtual environment
-3. Install the software tools `python3 -m pip install molecule molecule-docker docker netaddr dnspython yamllint ansible-lint`
+3. Install the software tools `python3 -m pip install molecule molecule-docker docker netaddr dnspython yamllint ansible-lint jmespath`
 4. Navigate to the root of the role directory and run `molecule test`

 Molecule automatically deletes the containers after a test.
 If you would like to check out the containers yourself, run `molecule converge` followed by `molecule login --host HOSTNAME`.